rogerboesch/multi-platform-template/README.md

 # Multiplatform template

-This is a template that supports pixel/line based games and apps on macOS, Windows, Linux AND Magic Leap 2
+This is a template that supports pixel/line based games and apps on Magic Leap 2, macOS, Windows and Linux

 ## Magic Leap 2